Searching for an air gun for sale? Continue reading this post and find out what the Girandoni rifle has to offer.

 I spent months of researching and talking with manufacturers before finding the “right one.”
 But today I think I have found it.

-Now, There are multiple calibers and velocities that these things come in but, I decided to go with the .22 caliber, for the ease of access to ammo and the higher knockdown compared to the .177 (at the sacrifice of a little velocity, which I think is a fair trade off).
+There are multiple calibers and velocities these things come with.
+I want the .22 caliber, for the ease of access to ammo and the higher knockdown than the .177 (at the sacrifice of a little velocity, which I think is a fair trade-off).

-With prices ranging from $80- $800, I did everything I could to make sure the I got the best price, without sacrificing quality.
-I spent countless hours negotiating with the manufacturer to get the price down….
+With prices ranging from $80- $800, I did everything I could to make sure I got the best price, without sacrificing quality.
+I spent countless hours negotiating with the manufacturer to get the price down…

 Once I finished all of that, I picked up my prototype and headed out to my grandparents’ home for a little target practice.

-- The synthetic stock is rubberized and has a good grip, which since this is a break action style rifle is an incredible asset to not slip when you are loading it.
+- The synthetic stock is rubberized and has a good grip; since this is a break action style rifle, it is an incredible asset to not slip when you are loading it.

-- That also means it’s lighter than wood and won’t split or rot.
+- It’s also lighter than wood and won’t split or rot.

 - Cheap ammo (roughly $.003 per round!)

-- Large variety of ammo.
+- A large variety of ammo.
 I found at least 10 different varieties of .22 caliber ammunition sitting on the shelf.

 - Low maintenance.
-This gun does not actually “fire”, and as such there is little to no residue and not much is required in the way of maintenance.
+This gun does not actually “fire,” and as such, there is little to no residue and not much requirement for maintenance.
 The only thing you will need to do is add a couple of drops of oil every 100-200 shots fired and the occasional cleaning out of the barrel.

 - No waiting period.
 This is about the best pro I can think of, you can pick this rifle up off the shelf and buy it without any type of registration or waiting period (Check your local laws to verify this).
-There are currently no laws requiring a background check on an air rifle, at least not here in Texas.
+There are currently no laws requiring a background check on airguns, at least not here in Texas.

 - Single Shot.
-Unless you go with the more expensive PCP (Pre-Charged Pneumatic), your normal break action gun will only hold one pellet at a time.
-This can be very taxing on your morale when you are trying to take down a few squirrel and are forced to reload after each shot. (again a little practice goes a long way)
+Unless you go with the more expensive PCP (Pre-Charged Pneumatic), your normal break-action gun will only hold one pellet at a time.
+This can be very taxing on your morale when you are trying to take down a few squirrels and are forced to reload after each shot. (again a little practice goes a long way)